HerodotusDev/herodotus-evm/README.md

 > [!WARNING]
 > This is a legacy repository and production API no longer interacts with those contracts.
-For latest version check [Satellite repository].
+For latest version check [Satellite repository](https://github.com/HerodotusDev/satellite).

 ![](/banner.png)